 Mersenne primes are named after Marin Mersenne, a French friar and polymath who studied them in the 17th century.
 Among other important functions, Mersenne primes are used in the Mersenne Twister, a widely-used PRNG (pseudorandom number generator) algorithm.

-The largest known Mersenne prime was discovered on December 7, 2018, by GIMPS user Patrick Laroche in Ocala, Florida, using an i5-4590T CPU operating at 2.0 GHz.
+The largest known Mersenne prime was discovered on December 7, 2018, by GIMPS user Patrick Laroche in Ocala, Florida, using an i5-4590T CPU (central processing unit) operating at 2.0 GHz.
 The number, 282589933-1, has 24,862,048 digits.
 It is the 51st Mersenne prime to be discovered.
 It is not necessarily the next prime in the sequence, however, because numerically smaller candidates are still being tested by other GIMPS users.